aerogear/OpenVolunteerPlatform/docs/full_stack_server.md

 ```
 ### Running together with required services

-Example docker-compose that can be used to launch OpenVolunter application
+Example docker-compose that can be used to launch the OpenVolunteer application:

 ```yaml
 version: '3'